halkichi0308/broken_rails_app/README.md

 $docker-compose up -d
 ```

+> Note: Did mysql image pulling failed?
+If you use M1 mac.
+Shoud run below command before docker-compose.
+`docker pull --platform linux/amd64  mysql:5.7`.

 than use a browser to access ``localhost:3000``

 You'll see broken_rails_app page.

 ## 2. Usage
-broken_rails_App has some vulnerabiliy.Use various techniques to find the vulnerability.
+broken_rails_app has some vulnerabiliy.
+Use various techniques to find out the vulnerability.

 ## 3. Vulnerability